Man armed with AR-15 stops attack by neighbor in Oswego

 Neighbor Dave Thomas, who witnessed the attack, went into his home, got his rifle and ordered the suspect to stop.

-"I poked my head out the door.
-There was a pool of blood, blood was everywhere in the hall.
-There was still a confrontation going on, there were about three or four people involved at this point," Thomas said.
-"So I ran back into my house and grabbed my AR-15.
-I grabbed the AR-15 over my handgun -- bigger gun, I think a little more of an intimidation factor.
-Definitely played a part in him actually stopping."
+"I ran back into the home, into my house and grabbed my AR-15.
+Grabbed the AR-15 over my handgun.
+It's just a bigger gun.
+I think a little bit more than an intimidation factor definitely played a part in him actually stopping."

-The suspect was able to get away briefly, before he was captured by police.
+The suspect was able to get away briefly, before police captured him.

-The stabbing victim was taken to the hospital.
-No word yet on that person's condition.
+The stabbing victim was taken to a hospital, and is expected to recover.

 Police say Thomas has a valid firearm owner's identification card and a concealed carry permit.
+Thomas says he is also a firearms instructor.